Getting flawless color isn’t as hard as you think. Here are a few tips to help your hair color look perfect.

 5 Tips for Flawless Hair Color at Home

-Think of your hair in three sections; Roots (new growth), Mid-lengths, and Ends.
+Think of your hair in three sections; Roots (new growth hair), Mid-lengths, and Ends.
 Hair color is meant to be on these sections at different times.

 Roots: Many times this is where we start when applying our hair color whether it be for gray coverage or changing the tones of our natural color.
 This is the newest, freshest hair so it takes a bit more time for the color to perform when coloring hair roots.